 First, you should wash your compression socks frequently to prevent fungal and bacterial infections on your feet and legs.
 It’s also best to have several pairs on hand so you can put on a fresh one every day.
 At Nurse Yard, we give you 70% off your second pair of socks to help you stock up more affordably.

 Second, even high-quality compression socks wear out with constant use—most are viable for about six months before the compression loses elasticity.
 It’s best to replace them around the five-month mark to keep your edema at bay.

 Compression socks aren’t a permanent cure for edema—they won’t alleviate the swelling indefinitely.
 However, they’re an effective temporary treatment for reducing pain, inflammation, and fluid retention in the compressed area.

-You can wear compression socks for edema as a temporary treatment for your condition while you seek other, more permanent medical solutions.
+You can wear compression socks to treat edema temporarily while you seek other, more permanent medical solutions.

 How Long Before Compression Socks Reduce Swelling From Edema?

 You should begin feeling relief from any pain and discomfort within minutes of putting on your compression socks.
 Depending on how severe your edema is, the physical inflammation may diminish within a few hours or a few days.